-- 11. The Plaintiffs allege that there were corrective disclosures of these misrepresentations in December 2019 and January 2020, and that the value of KMG's shares fell dramatically as a result, ultimately leading to the receivership, causing KMG's shareholders to lose millions. - 12.
-The within receivership proceedings had already been commenced before the Statement of Claim was prepared.
-As a result, the stay of proceedings imposed by the Receivership Order precluded the Plaintiffs from having the claim issued. - The Plaintiffs obtained a limited lift stay order, dated July 14, 2020, that allowed the claim to be issued and certain other preliminary steps completed (the "First Lift Stay Order"). - 14.
-Counsel for the Receiver accepted service of the Statement of Claim on July 6, 2021. - 15.
-The First Lift Stay Order explicitly stated that "the Receiver shall not be required to participate in or defend the [Class] Action." - 16.
-The stay of proceedings imposed under the Receivership Order does not preclude the Class Action from proceeding against the Individual Defendants. - 17.
-Since the Fall of 2020, the Plaintiffs have engaged, through counsel, in extensive negotiations with the Individual Defendants over the scope of the proceeding.
-Those negotiations have culminated in an agreement under which, through separate consent orders: (a) leave to proceed with the statutory claim will be granted under section 138.8(1) of the OSA; and (b) the claim will be certified as a class proceeding under section 5(1) of the Class Proceedings Act, 1992, S.O.
+- 12. The Plaintiffs allege that there were corrective disclosures of the alleged misrepresentations commencing in December 2019 and into January 2020, and that the value of KMG's shares plummeted as a result, ultimately leading to the receivership and causing KMG's shareholders to lose millions of dollars. - 13.
+The within proceedings had already been commenced when the Statement of Claim in the Class Action was prepared.
+As a result, the standard stay of proceedings that was imposed by the Receivership Order precluded the issuance of the claim. - 14.
+The Plaintiffs obtained a limited lift stay order on July 14, 2020, which allowed the claim to be issued and completion of certain other preliminary steps (the "First Lift Stay Order"). - 15.
+Counsel for the Receiver accepted service of the Statement of Claim on July 6, 2021. - 16.
+The First Lift Stay Order states that "subject to further Order of this Court, the Receiver shall not be required to participate in or defend the [Class] Action...".
+In other words, the First Lift Stay Order permitted the issuance of the action and contemplated an incremental and evolving set of events that could be addressed and reflected in future orders. - 17.
+The Plaintiffs obtained a permanent lift stay order allowing the Class Action to proceed on October 7, 2021 (the "Permanent Lift Stay Order").
+Consistent with the incremental and evolving approach described above, this Order was granted on consent and contains the same language: "subject to further Order of the Court, the Receiver shall not be required to participate in or defend the [Class] Action...". - 18.
+The stay of proceedings imposed under the Receivership Order does not preclude the Class Action from proceeding against the Individual Defendants.

+- 19. The Plaintiffs have made significant progress in advancing the Class Action against the Individual Defendants.
+On September 27, 2021, the Plaintiffs obtained, through separate consent orders that were negotiated over many months with counsel to the Individual Defendants: - (a) leave to proceed with the statutory claim against KMG's former CEO (Steven Silver ("Silver")) and CFO (Geoffrey Webb ("Webb")) under section 138.8(1) of the OSA; - (b) certification of the claim against Silver and Webb as a class proceeding under section 5(1) of the Class Proceedings Act, 1992, S.O.
 1992, c.
-6. - These orders will grant leave and certification only as against the Individual Defendants.
-Leave and certification will still be required as against KMG. - 19.
-The agreement to consent leave and certification also includes a consent discontinuance as against several of the Individual Defendants.
-The only individuals that will remain are KMG's former CEO (Steven Silver) and CFO (Geoffrey Webb).
+6; and - (c) a discontinuance of the action against the remaining Individual Defendants. - 20.
+Leave and certification is still required as against KMG. - 21.
+The Plaintiffs have advanced the Class Action against the Individual Defendants as far as possible from a practical perspective without the involvement of KMG.
+The next step, namely, negotiating a discovery plan and completing documentary production, cannot be fully completed without the participation of KMG because, among other things, much of the relevant material is documentation originating from or held by KMG.